holoviz-topics/holoSeq/README.md

 2024-10-29 17:06:33,649 Bokeh app running at: http://localhost:5006/holoseq_display
 2024-10-29 17:06:33,649 Starting Bokeh server with process id: 388673
 ```

+- `--show` option opens a browser window and immediately starts processing the script.
+- `--size` option determines both x and y plot window size.
+- Delay will vary with processing power and the number of coordinates
-No processing will take place until a browser window is opened at the address shown, and it will take 10-20 seconds to read the 3.4M pairs and to show the interactive visualisation.
+- Typically, it will take 10-20 seconds to read the 3.4M pairs and to show the interactive visualisation.

 When the plot appears, the view is controlled by the usual Bokeh tools in the toolbar on the left of the plot.